-As a runner, you’re susceptible to all sorts of injuries and complaints.
-Among the most common are the dreaded Plantar Fasciitis, painful inflammation of the tissue along the bottom of the foot (and particularly nasty first thing in the morning), or Achilles tendonitis.
-This manifests itself as pain and tenderness in the heel and along the Achilles tendon (actually the thickest tendon in the human body) and is the bane of up to two thirds of runners.
+Among the most common problems to plague runners are Plantar Fasciitis – painful inflammation of the tissue along the bottom of the foot and Achilles Tendonitis.
+This manifests as pain and tenderness in the heel and along the Achilles tendon.
+Which is the thickest tendon in the human body.

 On a practical level, there are a couple of simple self-help measures that you can try: